 Use Table 7 to determine the concentration of combustible gases other than hexane.
-This table is based on the Eagle being in methane elimination mode (methane elimination switch set to HEX ON) and calibrated to hexane.
+This table is based on Eagle's in methane elimination mode (methane elimination switch set to HEX ON) and calibrated to hexane.
 Multiply the display reading by the factor in the appropriate column.
-For example, if you are using the Eagle to detect toluene and the display reads 10% LEL, the actual toluene reading is $10\% \times 0.67 = 7\%$ LEL toluene.
+For example, if you are using the Eagle to detect toluene and the display reads 10% LEL, the actual toluene reading is 10% x 0.90 = 9% LEL toluene.

-To determine the concentration of other combustible gases with the Eagle in full response mode and calibrated to methane, see Table 4 on page 13.
+To determine the concentration of other combustible gases with the Eagle in full response mode, see Table 4 on page 17.